indilib/indi-3rdparty/indi-rolloffino/README.md

 ### Installation

 The driver will have been built and installed from having done a indi-full install which includes the 3rdparty drivers.
 If you want to build it from source refer to the general documentation in the parent directory under Building. https://github.com/indilib/indi-3rdparty.
-In the section "Building individual 3rd Party Drivers" replace references to indi-eqmod with indi-rolloffino.
+It will direct you to first obtain the indilib core Library sources. https://github.com/indilib/indi.
+In both repository areas pay attention regarding the pre-requisite installations.
+After returning to the 3rdparty area, in the section "Building individual 3rd Party Drivers" replace references to indi-eqmod with indi-rolloffino.

 ### Usage

-Available from KStars/Ekos or compatible INDI client.
-It requires successful communication to the Arduino to complete the on-line connection stage.
+Available for use in the KStars/Ekos INDI client.
+The driver requires successful communication to an already running Arduino to complete the on-line connection stage.

-It can be manually started from the command line by the indiserver:
+The driver can be manually started from the command line by the indiserver:
 `$ indiserver indi_rolloffino`.

-### Requirements

 ### Obtaining Source Files